RamazanCuhaci/CUDAIntegratedTransformerTool/README.md

 5. Place the source code for the tool under the `CUDAIntegratedTransformerTool` directory.

-6. Finally, navigate to the build directory of the LLVM project and compile the tool by running the following commands:
+6. Navigate to the build directory of the LLVM project and create make files with cmake.
+Enable clang-tools-extra option.
+This part only for once:
     ```bash
-    cd /path/to/llvm-project/build
-    make
+    sudo cmake -DLLVM_ENABLE_PROJECTS="clang-tools-extra;clang" -DCMAKE_BUILD_TYPE=Release -G "Unix Makefiles" ../llvm
+    ```

+6. Finally, navigate to the build directory of the LLVM project and compile the tool by running the following commands. "-j 16 " for building with 16 core. :
+    ```bash
+    sudo make -j 16 install CUDAIntegratedTransformerTool
     ```

 ## Usage